Kurt Warner: 2002–2003 seasons

 Warner began the 2002 season as the Rams' starter, but he played poorly, throwing seven interceptions against only one touchdown as the team went 0–3.
-In the Rams' Week 4 game against the Dallas Cowboys, Warner broke a finger on his throwing hand.
+In the Rams' week 4 game against the Dallas Cowboys, Warner broke a finger on his throwing hand.
 Warner attempted to come back later in the season, but his injury allowed him to play only two more games (both losses).
 In contrast to his 103.0 career passer rating entering the season, Warner posted a minuscule 67.4 rating in 2002.

 The following season, Warner was replaced as the Rams' starting quarterback for good after fumbling six times in the team's opening-day game against the New York Giants.
 Warner later revealed that he had previously broken his hand and that it had not fully healed, making it more difficult to grip the football.
 His successor as the Rams' starting quarterback, Marc Bulger (another relatively unheralded quarterback coming out of college), stepped into the breach and played reasonably well upon replacing Warner.

 The Rams signed veteran Chris Chandler as Bulger's backup.
-The Rams released Warner on June 1, 2004 with three years left on his contract.
+The Rams released Warner on June 1, 2004, with three years left on his contract.

 New York Giants

 Two days after his release from the Rams, he signed a one-year, $3 million deal with the New York Giants, with a second year player option worth $6 million.
-Warner started the 2004 season as the Giants' starting quarterback, winning five of his first seven games, but following a two-game losing streak, highly touted rookie quarterback Eli Manning was given the starting job.
-The Giants had a 5–4 win–loss record at the time of Warner's benching, finishing at 6–10 overall (going only 1–6 under Manning).
+Warner started the 2004 season as the Giants' starting quarterback, winning five of his first seven games, but following a two-game losing streak, highly touted rookie quarterback Eli Manning was given the starting job in a decision made by Tom Coughlin not based on Warner's play.
+The Giants had a 5–4 win–loss record at the time of Warner's benching.
+Warner made a spot appearance at the end of a Giants blowout loss against the Baltimore Ravens, and it was Warner who advised Coughlin to go to the media and say that Manning was still the starter for the team.
+It was the last appearance for Warner as a Giant.
+Ultimately, New York finished at 6–10 (going only 1–6 under Manning).
 Following the season, Warner chose to void the second year of his contract, and thus became a free agent.